cgivre/drill/contrib/format-log/README.md

 of this plugin to allow you to query various log files.
 Required.
 * **maxErrors**: Log files can be inconsistent and messy.
 Specifies the number of errors the reader will ignore before halting execution with an error.
 Defaults to 10.
+If `maxErrors` is set to `-1` Drill will ignore all errors.
 * **schema**: Defines the structure of the log file.
 Optional.
 If you do not define a schema, all fields will be assigned a column name of `field_n` where `n` is the index